telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/getting-started-linux.md

             dnu build (optional, build will also happen when it's run) dnx web

-7. As stated in the above response, navigate to the created folder and execute the following command:
+**Step 7.** As stated in the above response, navigate to the created folder and execute the following command:

         dnu restore

-After typing the command above, the packages will be downloaded from nuget.
-The end of the response should look like:
+**Result:** After typing the command above, the packages is downloaded from nuget.
+The end of the response looks like the following:

         Restore complete, 10070ms elapsed